 The accompanying unaudited consolidated financial statements have been prepared on the accrual basis of accounting in conformity with U.S. generally accepted accounting principles ("GAAP") for interim financial information.
 Accordingly, they do not include all of the information and footnotes required for annual consolidated financial statements.
-The unaudited interim consolidated financial statements ("consolidated financial statements") and notes thereto should be read in conjunction with the financial statements and notes thereto in the Company's Form 10-K for the year ended December 31, 2023, as filed with the U.S. Securities and Exchange Commission" or the "SEC").
+The unaudited interim consolidated financial statements ("consolidated financial statements") and notes thereto should be read in conjunction with the financial statements and notes thereto in the Company's Form 10-K for the year ended December 31, 2023, as filed with the U.S. Securities and Exchange Commission (the "Commission" or the "SEC").
 The Company is an investment company and follows accounting and reporting guidance in Accounting Standards Codification ("ASC") topic 946 - Financial Services - Investment Companies.
+Certain prior year investment related disclosures have been reclassified to conform to the current period presentation.